-The initial value is T = 290°C. Terminate the iteration, if the change of temperature in an iteration step is smaller than 10^{-3} K, or more than 1000 iterations are used.
+The initial value is T=290 K. Terminate the iteration, if the change of temperature in an iteration step is smaller than 10^{-3} K, or more than 1000 iterations are used.
+Plot the temperature time series for both schemes and explore the effect of changing the time step.